ibm-cloud-docs/openwhisk/prep.md

     ```
     {: pre}

-    At this point the current directory will contiain a `traget` directory containing the action jar file.
+    At this point, the current directory contains a `traget` directory containing the action `.jar` file.

 11. Create action called .